bioimage-io/JDLL/README.md

 ## 0. Setting up JDLL

 Download the dependency and include it in your project.
 Depending on the application, dependencies are installed differently.
-For example, in Icy, go to
+For example, in Icy, click on the `Plugins` tab, then `Setup>Online plugin`.
+In the window that opens look for the name `JDLL` within the plugin list, click on it and then click on `Install` on the middle right of the window.

-In Fiji, the JDLL library and its dependencies are shipped with the DeepImageJ update site.
+In Fiji, the JDLL library and its dependencies are shipped from the deepImageJ update site.
 In order to install JDLL in Fiji, [add the deepImageJ update site to the Fiji updater](https://imagej.net/list-of-update-sites/) and update.
 The URL for the deepImageJ update site is: https://sites.imagej.net/DeepImageJ/

 Once installed, JDLL should be ready to be used.